PrettyMathedimosa/Prettyhub/workflow.md

 -exit button

 date 14/05/2024
--created file lesson 3 for email
+-created file lesson 3 for email automation
+-send email to and from different emails
+-attach messages
+-password and email are encrapyed as login part